 The operational costs associated with the projects in the current year Capital Improvement Budget are included within the operating budget where applicable.
-Two of the Sheriff vehicles are associated with the two new positions the Sheriff had approved in his departmental budget and all associated operating costs for those are in the adopted FY2015 budget.
 The Fire Station will have operational impacts in future budget years and this will be addressed in the operational budget at the time of need.
 Also, the projects in future years are analyzed during the Capital Improvement Program discussions to determine what additional costs will need to be budgeted in the operational budget for the corresponding year.
 These numbers change and are adjusted during the year in which the project is approved.

-King George County Adopted Annual Fiscal Plan 2014-2015
+King George County Adopted Annual Fiscal Plan 2015-2016